MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

 In-Place Installation
 ---------------------

-This is the fastest way to go with Feature installation, since it only requires to connect a ``malloc/free`` implementation.
+This is the fastest way to go with Feature installation since it only requires connecting a ``malloc/free`` implementation.

 .. figure:: images/multisandbox-link-inplace-overview.png
    :alt: In-Place Feature Installation Steps